 We are bringing you an interview with an inspirative artist and wonderful person Iulia Khestanova from Russia.
-Anyone who knows Flame Painter, certainly must have seen Iulia’s beautiful artworks in our Gallery.
-We’ll talk about her inspirations, missed contest and experience with Flame Painter.
+Anyone who knows Flame Painter certainly must have seen Iulia’s beautiful artworks in our Gallery.
+We’ll talk about her inspirations, missed contests and experience with Flame Painter.

 Iulia, who or what inspired you to paint?

 I graduated from the Moscow Art Theatre and Technical College.
 I work as a makeup artist in a musical theater.
 I draw since my childhood and always wanted to be an artist.
 If I should list all of my art preferences, the one page wouldn’t be enough :).
 I love classic art (all those artworks that can be seen in the Louvre, the Hermitage, the Dresden Gallery etc.), medieval miniature, Japanese traditional art, Art Nouveau graphics, Herluf Bidstrup’s and Jean Effel‘s cartoons, Soviet animation since 1970 (Alexander Petrov, Eduard Nazarov, Yuri Norshtejn…), creative painter, graphic artist and sculptor Mihail Chemiakin and many more.

 You wrote on our Facebook that you wanted to enter the Annual Design Awards with Flame Goldfish tableware, but you missed it.
 I guess there is a story behind…